 Our customers consist of purchasers of programmatic advertising inventory.
-In 2019, we had 200 Active Customers, consisting of advertising buyers, including large advertising holding companies, independent advertising agencies, mid-market advertising service organizations as well as marketers relying on our self-service software platform for their programmatic ad buying needs.
+We had 277 Active Customers for the year ended December 31, 2019 and 258 Active Customers for the twelve month period ended September 30, 2020, in each case consisting of advertising buyers, including large advertising holding companies, independent advertising agencies, mid-market advertising service organizations as well as marketers relying on our self-service software platform for their programmatic ad buying needs.

-Many of the advertising agencies that we work with are owned by holding companies, where decision-making is decentralized such that purchasing decisions are made, and relationships with advertisers are located, at the agency, local branch or division level.
+Many of the advertising agencies that we work with are owned by holding companies, where decision-making is generally highly decentralized such that purchasing decisions are made, and relationships with advertisers are located, at the agency, local branch or division level.
 Our customer count includes only those parties with which we have a billing relationship.
 We contract with our customers either through master service agreements or insertion orders.
 Our agreements do not contain any material commitments on behalf of customers to use our platform to purchase ad inventory or use other features.
 Our agreements with customers generally do not have a specified term, and are generally terminable at any time by either party upon specified notice periods, typically ranging from 30 to 90 days.
 Insertion orders are generally limited in scope and can be reduced or canceled by a buyer without penalty.